informational alert

 Click to view the design for the nature patch.

-This project is funded exclusively by a Percent for Green grant provided by Portland's Bureau of Environmental Services.
+This project is funded by a Percent for Green grant provided by Portland's Bureau of Environmental Services.
 This grant supports large-scale green infrastructure projects that provide broad benefits for watershed health and the community.

 Learn more about Nature Patches in Portland